isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 # <a name="S-enum"></a>Enum: Enumerations

 Enumerations are used to define sets of integer values and for defining types for such sets of values.
-There are two kind of enumerations, "plain" `enum`s and `class enum`s.
+There are two kinds of enumerations, "plain" `enum`s and `class enum`s.

 Enumeration rule summary: